ArenCarpenter/Detecting_ALL_with_CNN/README.md

 I utilized the Keras framework in AWS Sagemaker by specifying neural network architecture and compilation hyperparameters in a separate Python script located in the Model_Scripts directory.
 Training was accomplished in a ml.m4.xlarge notebook instance allowing for hundreds of epochs in a tractable training time.

+The most successful models were identified and then run in a separate notebook with fewer epochs to generate visualizations, such as confusion matrices and mis-classified images, for further explainability.

 I adopted an iterative approach to modeling based on the CRISP-DM process.
 A dummy classifier predicting the majority class had an accuracy of 57%.
 I created a Baseline model with a single Conv2D layer and a single Dense layer which had an accuracy of 68%, already better than the dummy.
 I then created successively larger and more complex architectures by adding additional Conv2D layers and blocks of layers separated by MaxPooling layers.

 The most complex had 9 convolutions in 3 blocks of 3 layers, but this was not the most successful model as it appeared to overfit our training data.
 It became clear that deep, but narrow blocks were achieving higher metrics than wider blocks.
 The best model was a 2x1x1 architecture with 4 total convolutions.
 Dropout layers of 25% were added after MaxPooling and Dense layers to combat overfitting.